zacboz/node-assessment/README.md

 * Like find but will remove all matching users.

 ## User Controller

+`userCtrl.js`.

+Be sure to follow the instructions for each problem closely.
+**You should not be using req or res inside `userCtrl.js`.**

 1. Get All Users.
   -Write a function called readAll that will return all users from the users module.
 2. Get User By Id.